Guzmazow/HtmlDdrPlayer/README.md

   - Vocaloid Project Pad Pack - https://search.stepmaniaonline.net/packs/Vocaloid+Project+Pad+Pack
   - Other - various other singles are included in seperate folder

-- As of this writing all music/videos are stored in youtube
+- As of this writing almost all (2 songs from dailymotion) music/videos are stored in youtube
   - Missing songs were uploaded unlisted to my channel
   - Videos are played using https://www.npmjs.com/package/ngx-y2-player
     - Which in turn utilizes https://developers.google.com/youtube/iframe_api_reference

+- WIP Audio segmentation, classification for simfile generation
+  - tensorflow.js aka yamnet audio classication for mobile
+  - peaks.js - BBC licence, strange licence, remove later
+  - pulse.js stolen and rewriten to typescript
+  - @mediapipe/tasks-audio - remove package as tensorflow is better

+- WIP Serial on mobile
+  - Tried https://github.com/google/web-serial-polyfill, partially working, ~~stolen~~copied locally and fixed